dansand/Python/part1/python.md

 ## Evaluation Order

 If you had an expression such as `2 + 3 * 4`, is the addition done first or the multiplication?
-Our high school maths tells us that the multiplication should be done first.
+Mathematical convention is that the multiplication should be done first.
 This means that the multiplication operator has higher precedence than the addition operator.

 ## Numbers